vineetbansal/recipes/docs/development/adding_packages.md

 set(CMAKE_STRIP FALSE)  # used by default in pybind11 on .so modules # only for needed when using pybind11
 ```

-This can be passed to the as command line argument to cmake
+This can be passed to make as command line argument:
 ```
 # CLI
 ... -DCMAKE_PROJECT_INCLUDE=overwriteProp.cmake